 John wiped his dark bald head with a handkerchief wondering about the promise Lucia made to him.
 That the church was going to install central air in April.
 Everyone near him was bundled up, but he was always hot, something that made his mail route in the summer unbearable.
 Fanning himself with a pamphlet, he moved his eye around the room of captive churchgoers, half of them Catholic Hispanics making an exception due to the shortage of churches in the area.
 The Reverend got louder as though he knew John wasn’t paying attention.
 The postman snapped his head forward to catch the man at the pulpit staring at him as he spoke.

 “…the older brother became angry and refused to go in.
 So his father went out and pleaded with him.
 But he answered his father, ‘Look!
 All these years I’ve been slaving for you and never disobeyed your orders.
 Yet you never gave me even a young goat so I could celebrate with my friends.
 But when this son of yours who has squandered your property with prostitutes comes home, you kill the fattened calf for him!’

 ‘My son,’ the father said, ‘you are always with me, and everything I have is yours.
 But we had to celebrate and be glad, because this brother of yours was dead and is alive again; he was lost and is found.’”

-When the sun rose the next morning, followed by more ominous clouds, the town of Calliope didn’t exist anymore.
+When the sun rose on the cold morning of March 24th, followed by ominous clouds coming from the south, the town of Calliope, Nebraska didn’t exist anymore